re-rxjs/react-rxjs/README.md

   )
 )
 ```
-Returns a hook that provides the latest update of the accepted observable, and an enhanced
+Returns a hook that provides the latest update of the accepted observable, and the
-version of the original observable (the one that the hook will use), which is shared
-and "replayable".
+underlying enhanced observable, which shares the subscription to all of its subscribers,
+and always emits the latest value when subscribing to it.

+The shared subscription is closed as soon as there are no subscribers to that
+hook/observable.

 ### connectFactoryObservable
 ```tsx